dnlsvdr/1800_202430_BBY06/README.md

 # PlantPal

 ## Overview
 PlantPal is a web application designed to help plant lovers manage their houseplants more easily.
-The app simplifies plant care by offering a clean interface where users can explore plant information and set up personalized water reminders for each plant.
+The app offers a clean interface where users can explore plant information and set up personalized water reminders for each plant.
 Whether you're a beginner or a seasoned plant parent, PlantPal helps you stay consistent with your plant care routine.

-This project was developed for the COMP1800 course at BCIT, applying principles of user-centred design, mobile-first development, and agile project management.
+This project was developed for the COMP1800 course at BCIT, applying principles of user-centred design, and agile project management.
 The app uses Firebase for its database.

 ---